Blue Block Anti-Reflective Coatings

 Based on other tests we have conducted (using UV laser pens and such) we can see that the blue block AR coatings do indeed reflect off more blue light than standard AR coatings.
 Unfortunately, these tests are not very scientific, but when we compare results from lens to lens, we can easily see the differences.

-See our BluBlock Guide for help in selecting the right blue block option option for you.
+Read our BluBlock Guide for help in selecting the right blue block option option for you.
+Or, if you want a quick answer: